OUTPATIENT US clinical experience

 The preceptor does encounter from time to time some unusual cases.
 For the motivated IMG, there may be opportunities to write case reports of these cases.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on patient care experience in Internal Medicine, Family Medicine, or Endocrinology.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience in Internal Medicine, Family Medicine, or Endocrinology.